About the SEGAugust 2015

 As a reference guide, MITRE's Systems Engineering Guide (SEG) outlines the essentials of the discipline and offers insights into translating this knowledge into practice.

-The SEG brings together the collective wisdom of some of the most highly regarded systems engineers at MITRE.
-More than 100 subjects are addressed within its 500 pages.
-Developed by systems engineers for systems engineers, the SEG is accessible 24 hours a day, seven days a week, 365 days a year.
+The SEG was developed by systems engineers for systems engineers.
+It brings together the collective wisdom of some of the most highly regarded systems engineers at MITRE across its more than 100 articles.
 We based the SEG on the Systems Engineering Competency Model, which reflects MITRE's brand of systems engineering as a provider of federally funded research and development center services to our government sponsors.

 What should a reader expect from the SEG?
 The text is written as if the author is speaking directly to a MITRE technical staff member who is involved in an FFRDC-related systems engineering activity on a government program.
 Each article strives to convey exactly where MITRE systems engineering fits into the big picture of government programs and commercial contractors.